 Like Time to Pay with HMRC, Councils have, in the past, agreed to paying rates bills in instalments to spread the costs.

-The advice is to speak to the council early, inform them of your intention and come to an agreement which works for both parties.
+The advice is to speak to the council as soon as possible, inform them of your intention and come to an agreement which works for both parties.